jmochel/endeavour/README.md

 }
 ```

-In this example, `OperationalResult.success(123)` creates an `OperationalResult` that represents a successful operation with a result of 123.
+In this example, `OperationalResult.value(123)` creates an `OperationalResult` that represents a successful operation with a result of 123.
 The `isSuccess()` method is then used
 to check if the operation was successful.
 If it was, `getResult()` is used to retrieve the result.
 If the operation was not successful, `getError().getMessage()` is used to
 retrieve the error message.

-This is a basic example, but it demonstrates the core idea of the Operational Result pattern: it's a way to encapsulate the result of an operation, which can be either a success or
+This is a basic example, but it demonstrates the core idea of the Operational Result pattern: it's a way to encapsulate the result of an operation, which can be either a value or
 a failure, allowing for more robust error handling.